YorkEarwaker/Electrical-Engineering/rpi-pico/cpa/README.md

-# C amd Cpp and ASM cpa
+# C and Cpp and ASM cpa

 RPi Pico SDK, C and C++ and assembly language, RPi Pico 2 W